vicharak-in/U-boot-docs/README.md

 * Either **reselect** the storage device from the boot menu after reboot, or
 * **Set it as the default** before the first boot, so it will be used automatically after reboot.

-Ah — excellent point.
-You're absolutely right: **setting the default in the boot menu only affects which storage device's boot partition (i.e., U-Boot and kernel)** gets used — not which **rootfs** will be mounted by the kernel.

-The kernel still looks up the root filesystem using the `PARTUUID` passed via the `bootargs`.
-If multiple devices have the same rootfs `PARTUUID`, the kernel can still pick **any one** of them — regardless of which device U-Boot booted from.

 ---

 ### Unique PARTUUID Enforcement on First Boot